 - Automatic Updates – All WordPress updates are done automatically for you.

 - Price – Compared to shared hosting; managed hosting can be significantly more expensive.
-A basic plan will often start around $29 per month, whereas you can get basic plan shared hosting for just $3.95.
+A basic plan will often start at around $29 per month, whereas you can get a basic plan with shared hosting for just $3.95.
 To mitigate the price difference, factor in the cost of running your website and the costs of paying a system admin.
 It may now seem like a pretty good deal right?

 - Less Control – Because someone else is managing all of the technical aspects of your website you may feel that you have less control over it.
 But isn’t that the whole point?
 You don’t want that responsibility yourself.

 - Limitations – With managed WordPress hosting the architecture of the server is specialized for WordPress only.
 This means that you can only run WordPress-based websites.
 But this is what most people want to do anyway.
 You are also limited on the types of plugins that you can use.
 This is because managed hosting providers will block any plugins that have a negative effect on your site such as slowing it down.
 This is not necessarily a disadvantage but could be if you are a large company.

 So now that you know the pros and cons of managed hosting, let’s take a look at whether it is the best solution for you.

 If you are just a beginner and want to create a WordPress blog, then you will not require managed hosting.
 Regular WordPress hosting is much more affordable and provides everything you need to start your own blog.